Look: I’m no 100 mile ultra expert.

 You might hallucinate.

-During my first (and only) 100 miler so far, I went two nights without sleep.
+During my first 100 miler, I went two nights without sleep.
 An 8 pm start time meant we ran through two nights, and therefore I missed a bunch of sleep.
 As a result, I saw all sorts of crazy things, all of which made perfect sense at the time.
 Like the butter tub in the middle of the trail (it was a stump), the horse watching us run by (also a stump) and my favorite, my very own car in the middle of the woods (I’m still not sure what that was).

 It’s going to hurt even worse than it did before.